 Approach and Methodology: The location of a smart rock with embedded magnets is determined in four steps.
 First, the ambient magnetic field near a bridge pier where scour is expected to occur is measured with a 3-axis magnetometer.
 Second, a smart rock with a control mechanism of magnet rotation is deployed around the pier.
 Third, the total magnetic field including the effect of the magnets is measured with the magnetometer.
 Fourth and lastly, the location of the smart rock is evaluated by minimizing the difference between the measured and predicted magnetic fields.
 When a sufficient number of measurements are taken in a space around two or three sparsely distributed smart rocks, the rocks are likely located successfully in application.

 Overall Objectives: This project aims to develop a moving UAV platform for the magnetic field measurement with and without smart rocks, and characterize the field performance of smart rocks so that the smart rock technology can be tested to its full potential for real time monitoring of bridge scour during significant flood events.

-Scope of Work: The focus of this project will be to: (1) Design, build, and test a UAV with no more than 90-N payload of a 3-axis magnetometer, a lightweight onboard computer, and one or two batteries for at least 20 minute operation in field condition, (2) Establish the relation between the flight speed and the sampling rate of the magnetometer, and (3) Evaluate the localization accuracy of one, two, and three smart rocks.
+Scope of Work in Year 1: (1) Design, build, and test a UAV with no more than 90-N payload of a 3-axis magnetometer, a lightweight onboard computer, and one or two batteries for at least 20 minute operation in field condition, (2) Establish the relation between the flight speed and the sampling rate of the magnetometer, and (3) Evaluate the localization accuracy of one, two, and three smart rocks.